-To reduce the involvement of alcohol and other drugs in traffic crashes, deaths, injuries, and property damage by:
+To reduce the involvement of alcohol and other drugs in traffic crashes, deaths, injuries, and property damage resulting by:

-- 1. Facilitating the Sustained Impaired Driving Plan by doing the following: - a.
+- 1. Facilitate the Sustained Impaired Driving Plan by doing the following: - a.
 Two (2) Law Enforcement Events per week in the region. - b.
-One (1) Public Education and Information Activity per week in the region. - c.
-One (I) Media Activity per week in the region. - d.
-Two (2) Age Group Activities per year in the region. - e.
-Training Each Coordinator shall work with the GHSP LEL Office to facilitate training opportunities for Impaired Driving. - f.
+Two (2) Media Activities per month in the region. - c.
+Two (2) Age Group Activities per year in the region. - d.
+Training Each Coordinator shall work with the GHSP LEL Office to facilitate training opportunities for Impaired Driving. - e.
 Underage Activities Each Coordinator shall conduct Underage enforcement efforts at the direction of the GHSP.
-A minimum of 20 attempts for Counties under 20,000 population, and an additional attempt of I per thousand population to a maximum of 80 attempted buys. - g.
+A minimum of 20 attempts for Counties under 20,000 population, and an additional attempt of one per thousand population to a maximum of 80 attempted buys. - f.
 Media Activities Each Coordinator shall conduct at least One (I) Media Activity per week in the Region.
 Each Coordinator shall attach a dollar value to earned media and track that value.
-In addition, track the number of people that received that message, and - h.
+In addition, track the number of people that received that message, and - g.
 Participate in the five state mandated blitz periods Thanksgiving, Christmas/New Year, Halloween, St. Patrick's Day, Spring Break, and WV Day.
-During these periods all local law enforcement agencies supported by Highway

-Safety funds shall conduct a minimum of four enforcement events during the blitz/mobilization, and

-- 2. Developing and supporting at a minimum one (I) college PI&E campaign (i.e. College Program Participant), and - 3.
-Providing funding/support (i.e. C.D.D.P., 410, etc.) for D.U.I. activities (i.e. Checkpoint Strikeforce), and - 4.
-Conducting a local PI&E/Media effort in cooperation with statewide checkpoint Strikeforce campaign, and - 5.
-Assisting local law enforcement agencies in obtaining funding from the Commission on Drunk Driving Prevention (C.D.D.P.), and - 6.
-Advocate for 100% attendance of DMV Administrative Hearings by officers and developing an activity to reduce them, and - 7.
-Working with Local High School SADD Chapters to develop program activities, and - 8.
+During these periods, all local law enforcement agencies supported by Highway Safety funds shall conduct a minimum of four enforcement events during the blitz/mobilization.
+Must also participate in the National Labor Day Weekend Blitz, and - 2.
+Develop and support at a minimum one (1) college PI&E campaign, and - 3.
+Provide funding/support (i.e. C.D.D.P., 410, etc) for DUI activities (i.e. Checkpoint Strikeforce, and - 4.
+Conduct a local PI&E/Media effort in cooperation with statewide Checkpoint Strikeforce campaign, and - 5.
+Assist local law enforcement agencies in obtaining funding from the Commission on Drunk Driving Prevention (CDDP), and

+- 6. Advocate for 100% attendance of DMV Administrative Hearings by officers and develop an activity to reduce them, and - 7.
+Complete/submit all DMV Form 314 (DUI Information Sheet).
+Follow up at the request of GHSP to insure 100% submission.
+This form is available at www.dmv.wv.gov under Driver Services/Driver's Licenses/Forms. - 8.
 PBT Project The Governor's Highway Safety Program and the Commission on Drunk Driving Prevention are providing PBT's to local Law Enforcement Agencies.
 This is an attempt to standardize PBT's in West Virginia. - a.
 Each Coordinator shall receive either the training or train someone in their area to calibrate the local LE PBT's in their area, and - b.
-Each Coordinator shall not support any other type of PBT other than the approve standardized PBT, and - c.
-Each Coordinator shall assist the Governor's Highway Safety Program in distributing, tracking, and inventorying the PBT's
+Each Coordinator shall not support any other type of PBT other than the approved standardized PBT, and - c.
+Each Coordinator shall assist the GHSP in distributing, tracking, and inventory of the PBT's.

-OCCUPANT PROTECTION/CHILD PASSENGER SAFETY
+OCCUPANT PROTECTION